oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 	<copy>sqlplus jstest/yourNewPasswordGoesHere@localhost/freepdb1</copy>
 	```

-2. With the session established you create the module as follows:
+2. With the session established, create the module as follows:

 	```sql
 	<copy>